stindrago/dart-tree/README.md

 bash < <(curl -s https://gitlab.com/stindrago/dart-cli/-/raw/main/install.sh)
 ```

-Then your are ready to go
+Then your are ready to run

 ```shell
 dart new book my-awesome-book